Did you know that undertaking a few home maintenance processes and projects could save you thousands of dollars?

 For homes that have been bought or will be bought in the future, a home inspection is one of the first things that you can do in your home maintenance process.
 Depending on where you live, home inspections are not legally required and some home owners skip this step altogether.

 However, a home inspection can reveal issues that may not be visible with one look.
 A licensed home inspector or a registered builder will be able to test the main components of your home.
 At the very minimum, they will inspect the foundation, walls and roof to assess structural integrity; electrical and plumbing components for reliability and safety; window and door functionality and security; heating and air conditioning systems and the indoor air quality; and the condition of the exterior of the home and the surrounding landscape.

 Maintaining a home goes a step further than fixing things as soon as they break.
 To effectively maintain a home, it requires a preventative approach rather than a reactive approach.
 Admittedly, it’s not always possible to head off all problems before they arise.

 There are some things that will break and unfortunately, we do not have any control over this.
 As a homeowner, it’s your responsibility to fix things when they do break and not let the problem fester continuously.
 Delays can make the problem worse and can cause additional problems which can equate to more money being spent.

 When checking the three main structural components of your home, one of the main things you will be looking for is wear and tear.
 This wear and tear may be caused due to the property aging, but can also be attributed to damage and insect damage.
 Damage due to weather may be covered by home insurance, but you should get it checked out as soon as the damage occurs.

 Termites and other pests can also damage your home to the extent that the structure is compromised, thus causing safety concerns.
 Be mindful that termites may be present, even though you cannot see their tell-tale trail.
-Therefore, you must treat your home for termites and any similar damage causing insects on a regular basis.
+Therefore, you must treat your home on a regular basis for termites and any other insects that may cause damage to your home.

 Tiny Home Engineering Systems